deatheyes/MysqlProbe/README.md

 In gossip mode, nodes are aware of each other, auto failover could be taken by the system.

 #### Interface
-* collector("/collecotro"): a websocket interface for caller to get assembled data from master or slave.
+* collector("/collector"): a websocket interface for caller to get assembled data from master or slave.
-* join("/cluster/join?addr="): a http interface to join current node to a cluster.
+* join("/cluster/join?addr="): a http interface to join current node (gossip mode) or add a slave to current node (static mode).
-* leave("/cluster/leave"): a http interface to make current node left from its cluster.
+* leave("/cluster/leave"): a http interface to make current node left from its cluster
+* remove("cluster/remove?addr="): a http interface to remove a slave from a master, static mode only.
 * listnodes("/cluster/listnodes") : a http interface to list the topology of current node.

+Note: all interfaces are only availiable on master if cluster runs as static mode

 ### Static Cluster
 There are only masters and slaves in static mode.
 Manual intervention is needed when nodes down.